 It is possible to complete a double major in some areas of study within the Bachelor of Design.
 Undertaking a double major can provide you with more career options at the end of your degree as well as greater flexibility should you choose to go on to graduate study.

 A Bachelor of Design degree with a double major does not require the completion of additional subjects beyond 300 points – 3 years (full-time).

 Select a major below to see which double major combinations are likely to be possible:

 Minors are a shortened sequence of subjects taken from the range of existing majors in the degree.
 They provide a complementary course of study to your major and, in some circumstances, may offer a pathway to a shortened Masters degree.

 Specialisations are a short sequence of subjects that focus on particular themes relevant across multiple disciplines within the Bachelor of Design.
 Subjects in specialisations do not form part of any existing major but are distinctive and are complementary to your major.
 Completions of specialisations may support a research pathway, lead to accreditation with industry bodies, or increase your employment opportunities.

 An elective is a non-compulsory subject that is taught by one of the Faculties teaching into the Bachelor of Design.
-Usually students will choose a subject that compliments their major area of study.
+Usually, students will choose a subject that complements their major area of study.

 Each year, you will complete subjects that contrast your core study area.
 We call this the ‘breadth’ component of your degree.
 Breadth subjects allow you to gain knowledge and understanding across a broader range of disciplines, enabling you to develop insight, experience and new ways of thinking in areas distinct from design.
 Your breadth selection can be as broad or targeted as you like.